samuelbarrett1234/atml-group-11/damon/README.md

 - the `models` module defines trainable models according to the original paper;
 - the `utils` module defines additional utilities.

-Example notebooks are provided in the `notebooks` directory.
+Example usage is shown in the `notebooks/examples.ipynb`.

 ## Package installation